-The proposed model to interprete faults is an adaptation of the Candy model.
+The proposed model to interpret faults is an adaptation of the Candy model.
 Another aspect is to test if the constructed model is able to generate patterns that are consistent with the input seismic data, using distance based methods, such as non parametric measures.
 These non parametric measures, which include the empty space, the nearest neighbor distance and the bivariate J functions are used to estimate how far the proposed model (Candy model) deviates from a purely random point process in terms of the output realizations.

 Contacts